-Impact Mitigation / Management Objectives Monitoring Management Actions Method Frequency Responsibility Avoid disturbance of foraging bats Avoid Habitat loss and destruction caused by clearing vegetation for the working areas, construction and landscape modifications.
-Construction activities to be kept out of all No-go and High bat sensitive areas.
-Rock formations occurring along the ridge lines be avoided during construction, as these serve as roosting space for bats.
-Destruction of limited trees must be avoided during construction and where destruction of trees is unavoidable, careful investigation for any bat roost should be conducted before the tree is removed.
-Where possible, dense bushes should not be proposed measures are adhered to.
-ECO should be trained to recognize bat species and roost locations before construction starts phase.
-Project Developer Bat specialist and ECO.

-Impact Mitigation / Management Objectives Mitigation / Management Monitoring Management Actions Method Frequency Responsibility destroyed, but if unavoidable, careful investigation for any bat roost should be conducted before the destruction of any bushes.
-Aardvark holes or any large derelict holes or excavations should not be destroyed before careful examination for bats.
-The Environmental Control Officer (ECO) or a responsible appointed person or site manager should contact a bat specialist before construction commences so that they know what to look out for during
+Bats Impact Mitigation / Management Monitoring Objectives Actions Method Frequency Responsibility working areas, construction and landscape modifications. go and High bat sensitive areas.
+2. Rock formations occurring along the ridge lines be avoided during construction, as these serve as roosting space for bats.
+3. Destruction of limited trees should be avoided during construction as far as possible, and where destruction of trees is unavoidable, careful investigation for any bat roost should be conducted before the tree is removed.
+4. Where possible, dense bushes should not be destroyed, but if unavoidable, careful investigation for any bat roost should be conducted before the destruction of any bushes.
+5. Aardvark holes or any large derelict holes or excavations should not be destroyed before careful examination for bats.
+The Environmental Control Officer (ECO) or a Monitor whether proposed measures are adhered to.
+ECO should be trained to recognize bat species and roost locations before construction starts.
+ECO should be trained before construction commences.
+Erosion and pollution monitoring during construction phase.
+Monitoring of off-road driving during construction phase.
+Monitor before anything is removed that could contain a bat roost.
+Bat specialist and ECO.
+Bat specialist and ECO.

-Impact Mitigation / Management Objectives Mitigation / Monitoring Management Actions Method Frequency Responsibility Active roost destruction and potential roost destruction and habitat loss Minimise impacts on bats during construction activities Keep construction out of high bat sensitive areas Try to avoid destruction of rock formations, trees, aardvark holes, derelict holes, excavations investigated for bat roosts before destruction.
-Adhere to No- go areas incorporated into the Final Layout.
+Impact Mitigation / Management Mitigation / Management Monitoring Objectives Actions Method Frequency Responsibility person or site manager should contact a bat specialist before construction commences so that they know what to look out for during construction.
+Active roost destruction and potential roost destruction and habitat loss Minimise impacts on bats during construction activities Keep construction out of high bat sensitive areas Try to avoid destruction of rock formations, trees, aardvark Adhere to No-go areas incorporated into the Final Layout.
 Appoint an independent ECO to oversee that the EMPR is being adhered to.
-Bat specialist to train ECO, if necessary, to identify possible bat roosts or signs of bat presence.
-Avoid destruction of trees or dense bushes, where possible.
-All aardvark holes, derelict holes or excavations should be carefully investigated for roosts before any destruction.
-Visual inspection and continuous monitoring of high sensitivity areas, erosion prevention, chemical pollution and vehicle activity to prevent habitat destruction.
-If buildings, trees or structures providing potential roosts need to be demolished, the ECO is required to investigate the features before commencement of the works.
-Throughout construction.
+Bat specialist to train ECO, if necessary, to Visual inspection and continuous monitoring of high sensitivity areas, erosion prevention, chemical pollution and vehicle activity to Throughout construction.
 ECO to be present during all site clearance activities.
-Access to bat specialist if ECO needs information or confirmation concerning bat presence.
-Project Developer.
-Holder of EA to appoint ECO.
-Appointed bat specialist to train the ECO, if necessary.
+Access to bat specialist if to appoint ECO.
+Appointed bate specialist to identify possible bat roosts or signs of bat trees or dense bushes, excavations should be carefully investigated for roosts before any holes